KarateTD/thebestdarngirls/README.md

 </ul>

 ## Features
-When this code is git pushed to master branch, it triggers your CodePipeline to build the code in the Development Lambda Function.
-Once built, it waits for the user to manually test in the Alexa Skills Kit.
+When this code is git push'ed to master branch, it triggers your CodePipeline to build the code in the Development Lambda Function.
+Once built, it waits for the user to manually test in the Alexa Development Console.
 If the test is labeled successful, the CodePipeline will build the code in the Production Lambda Function.
-This will change the skill to all users.
+This will change the skill to all production customers.

 ## Releases
 <ul>